Originally published: 24 March 2026

 - How to connect lanyards safely

-Proper training helps reduce the risk of misuse.
+Proper training helps reduce the risk of misuse and improves the effectiveness of the equipment provided.

 Managing working at height PPE across teams

-For businesses operating across multiple sites, consistent PPE supply is essential.
+For businesses operating across multiple workers or sites, consistent PPE management is essential.

 Best practices include: